zeroc-ice/ice/distribution/src/windows/vc80/doc/README.txt

 Ice for .NET attempts to dynamically load bzip2.dll to support protocol compression.
 On 64-bit Windows, you have to make sure that the 64-bit version of bzip2.dll is found instead of the 32-bit version.
-The bzip2 libraries are installed in <prefix>/bin/x64 and
+The bzip2 libraries are installed in <prefix>\bin\x64 and
-<prefix>/bin, respectively.
+<prefix>\bin, respectively.
 For 64-bit Windows, you need to make sure
-that <prefix>/bin/x64 appears in the application's PATH instead of
+that <prefix>\bin\x64 appears in the application's PATH instead of
-<prefix>/bin.
+<prefix>\bin.
 (The Ice run time prints a warning to the console if it
 detects a bzip2.dll format mismatch during start-up.)